-Davis hoping 'snowball effect' against Swiss
+Davis hopes momentum key against Swiss

 "With the squad missing some of the senior boys this week, it is important that the young players get that experience and show their quality when they get the chance, which they certainly did," added Davis.

-"I think we saw off the back of 2016 when we started the group well and it had that snowball effect.
+"I think we saw off the back of 2016, when we started the group well, and it had that snowball effect.
 There is nothing better than the confidence you get from winning.
 It has been a really positive week so far and hopefully we can finish it off on a high.

 "We are excited.
 We know it is going to be a really tough game, we are coming up against a nation that regularly qualify for major tournaments.
 It is going to be a really difficult test but the way the group is positioned, it is a really good opportunity for us."